 A mid-back chair has a backrest that is about 24 inches high from the seat.
 It offers support from the lower back up to the shoulder, leaving the neck and head without any support.
 As such, it is only suitable for sporadic seating spells that do not last more than 4 hours at a time.
 This is a popular pick for conference rooms and tight workstations.

-Finally, we have high back office chairs which come with at least a 28-inch backrest.
+High back office chairs come with at least a 28-inch backrest.
 Not only does it cradle the entire back, it also provides neck and head support.
 Pick this if you sit for long stretches of time, do a lot of creative thinking, or have existing neck problems.
-The Mysuntown Ergonomic Mesh Office Chair is an excellent example of this.
+See this post for a more detailed breakdown of the differences between a mid back and high back chair.

 Choose a mesh office chair with a weight rating that corresponds to your body weight.
 This guarantees that the product you’re buying is capable of handling the load it will have to take, keeping you safe and making the chair last longer.